Preparing for announcement of results. See timeline.

 Technical writing skills and experience

 Examine the technical writer's prior experience.
 Ideally, the technical writer should have some prior experience in writing technical documentation for the software industry.
-One of the goals for Season of Docs is to give technical writers the opportunity to get involved with developer-focused products.
+One of the goals for Google Season of Docs is to give technical writers the opportunity to get involved with developer-focused products.
 For that reason, it's not essential that the writer has experience with APIs or SDKs or other developer platforms, even if your project focuses on a developer audience.

 Focus on language and communication skills.
 Evaluate the technical writer's previous work from this point of view.
 Most importantly: Can you understand what the person wrote?
 If you want to do an indepth review of the language of the technical writer's work, look for consistency in punctuation and phrasing, correct spelling, and clear language.
 Is the phrasing simple or complicated?
 Are the sentences short or do they run on until they become difficult to follow?